-Food allergies are triggered by IgE antibodies, and an allergic reaction happens within 2 hours.
+Food allergies are triggered by IgE antibodies, and an allergic reaction occurs within 2 hours.
 Symptoms are usually pretty obvious like hives, swelling, difficulty breathing, or digestive upset.
-IgE is basically found along “linings” like skin, throat, lungs, or digestive tract, so the reaction takes place pretty much near the site of exposure.
+IgE is usually found along “linings” (skin, throat, lungs, or digestive tract), so the reaction typically takes place near the site of exposure.
 Allergies can be life-threatening.

 Food sensitivities, on the other hand, are much harder to identify.
 They can be triggered by a number of immune system components, including IgG or IgM antibodies, or T-cells.
-The tricky part is symptoms may be delayed for up to 3 days after you eat the offending food AND symptoms can happen ANYWHERE in the body (remember the offending food has leaked through your gut and into systemic circulation) including your joints, brain, thyroid or digestive tract.
+The tricky part is that symptoms may be delayed for up to 3 days after you eat the offending food AND symptoms can happen ANYWHERE in the body (remember, the offending food has leaked through your gut and into systemic circulation) including your joints, brain, thyroid, or digestive tract.

 You will also likely develop sensitivities for more than one food (remember your gut is leaky and many “strange” particles are leaking through for your immune system to attack).
 It can be almost impossible for some people to pin down all their major sensitivities without proper testing or a very strict elimination diet with slow and systematic introductions of foods over many months.

 And just to throw a wrench in your attempts at researching food sensitivities and allergies yourself, there is NO standardized language for food sensitivities.
 You will hear them referred to as everything from hypersensitivities to IgG food allergies to non-IgE allergies to food intolerances to adverse food reactions.
 It can be really confusing.

 Below is the terminology I find to be most clear and accurate.
 I like it because it also clearly highlights the several different ways you can have an adverse reaction to foods:

 Food Allergy (Type I Reaction)